How to create a social media marketing strategy for your small business

 With the right social media marketing strategy for your small business, those digital consumers can become your customers, too.

-If used correctly, social media marketing can be a cost-effective and dynamic approach to brand marketing.
+Used strategically, social media marketing can be a cost-effective and dynamic approach to brand marketing.
 It allows businesses to increase customer engagement and sales while simultaneously attracting new leads and gaining meaningful visibility.

-In this post, we’ll show you how to put together a strategy that establishes your brand on social media, covering everything from goal setting to choosing which content to post and when.
+In this post, we’ll show you how to put together a social strategy that establishes your brand on social media, covering everything from goal setting to choosing which content to post and when.

 By the end, you’ll have everything you need to engage the right people, on the right channels at the right time.